ironscar/unreal-engine-dev-starter/docs/engine/move-req.md

 - Created a new `InputAction` for Run of type `boolean` and added it to the `InputMappingContext` with `Left Shift`
 - In C++, added this new action to the `CharacterPlayerController`
   - Create a new method binded to Started and Completed of this new action, which would send true on keydown and false on keyup
+    - this doesn't seem to happen in UE5.5 so binded to two different methods and hardcoded the value for each
   - This calls a method on the pawn to set a new private flag `WantsToRun`
   - Update the `SetAnimBlueprintSpeed` base implementation
 	- update conditions so that we run only if going ahead or going either side in 3PS